pyvista/pyvista-tutorial/README.md

 0. Getting Started - Why PyVista?
 (10 min for talk, 10 min for exercise)

 1. Basic usage - Reading and plotting 3D data.
-(10 min for talk, 5 min for exercise)
+(10 min for talk, 10 min for exercise)

 2. What is a Mesh? - Learn about "Point", "Cell" and "Attributes".
-(10 min for talk, 5 min for exercise)
+(10 min for talk, 10 min for exercise)

 3. PyVista Data Model - Learn about the data model of the PyVista framework.
 (10 min for talk, 5 min for exercise)

 4. Mesh Creation - Exercise to build and plot meshes in PyVista.
-(10 min for talk, 5 min for exercise)

-5. Camera/Lights API - Exercise to use camera/light objects to customize your plot.
 (10 min for talk, 5 min for exercise)

 6. Charts API - Exercise to use the Charts API to plot your data in PyVista.
 (10 min for talk, 5 min for exercise)